hyurl/asrpc/README.md

 don't have to worry connecting to much services might causing multiple connections, it will not.

+The socket channel sends minimal data (numbers starts from `0`) to explain which service and method is being called, along with user input data, to provide the best performance of data transmission.

 ## Supported Data Types

-Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it supports many common types (more than `JSON`, `BSON`), currently, these types are supported:
+Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it supports many common types (more than `JSON` and `BSON`), currently, these types are supported:

 - `string`